(We also have a Manual Handling FAQ section.)

 If manual lifting is the only option then there are a number of things that can be done to reduce the risk, including changes to the environment and of course, effective and regular training for the person performing the manual & handling task!

 The law does not identify a maximum weight limit, it places duties on employers to manage or control risk.
 Things to be considered will include the individual carrying out the handling operation, the weight to be lifted, the distance to be carried, the nature of the load or the postures to be adopted or the availability of equipment to facilitate the lift.

 There is no universally safe maximum weight for any load, however, there are varying degrees of risk.
 The Manual Handling Operations Regulations give basic guideline figures for lifting and lowering which indicate when a more detailed risk assessment should be carried out.

 The Manual Handling Operations Regulations 1992 do not prohibit individual types of manual handling or endorse ‘no lifting’ policies.
-However, moving & handling should be limited to those times when it cannot be avoided and only where the risk has been assessed and minimised.
+However, manual handling should be limited to those times when it cannot be avoided and only where the risk has been assessed and minimised.
 Employers cannot simply pass on the risk to employees and a balanced approach to risk is advocated.